-It seems like my dogs only get sick on the weekend or in the middle of the night when I am unable to get a hold of the vet.
-However, I have found over the years that there are a few things that I can do to take care of my dog while I'm waiting for the veterinarian's office to open.
+It seems like pets almost like to get sick on the weekend or in the middle of the night when I am unable to get a hold of the vet.
+This is where some know-how and an arsenal of home remedies can come in handy.
+I have found over the years that there are a few things that I can do to take care of my dog while I'm waiting for the veterinarian's office to open.

-A dog with diarrhea can be difficult to take care of, but it's extremely important to treat symptoms early.
-Diarrhea in dogs can be very dangerous and if left untreated can possibly lead to death.
+A dog with diarrhea can be difficult to care for, and it's extremely important to treat symptoms early.
+Diarrhea in dogs can be very dangerous and, if left untreated, can lead to death.

 Steps to Take When Your Dog Has Diarrhea

 If there is someone in the house that makes your dog apprehensive, keep this person away from your dog.
-Additionally, if there is a person that makes the dog feel secure, have this person stay with your dog and petting it in order to soothe it.
-Speaking softly to the dog and petting it may calm it down long enough for it to get some rest.
+Additionally, if there is a person that makes the dog feel secure, have this person stay with your dog and petting him in order to soothe him.
+Speaking softly to the dog and petting may calm him down long enough for it to get some rest.

-As commenter, Ari Lamstein, pointed out, feeding your dog can further irritate your dog's digestive tract.
-His vet had him put his dog on a 24-hour no food diet.
-This way his dog's tummy could calm down.
-After this, his dog was fed boiled chicken and rice until he felt better.
+Feeding your dog can further irritate your dog's digestive tract, which is why some vets recommend putting you dog on a 24-hour no-food diet.
+This way, the dog's tummy can calm down.
+After this, your vet may recommend feeding your dog boiled chicken and rice until they feel better.

-If you feed your dog, you should offer up something that will be really gentle on your dog's stomach.
+If you do feed your dog, you should offer up something that will be really gentle on your dog's stomach.
 There are some well-known foods that can help with this.
 You can try the boiled chicken and rice or the BRAT diet.
-Both the boiled chicken & rice and BRAT diets are also helpful when humans get diarrhea.
+(Both the boiled chicken and rice and BRAT diets are also helpful when humans get diarrhea.)

-Apples (Pectin found in apples can curb diarrhea.
+- Apples (The pectin found in apples can curb diarrhea.
 Try plain applesauce.)

 Another thing to try is Pedialyte.
 Diarrhea can cause dehydration which means your pet will need more fluids and electrolytes.
 Pedialyte can really help with this.
 It can be found in the baby food section at the grocery store (get the unflavored kind.)